There are plenty of ways to reduce energy usage in your house which will save you a lot of money and won’t even cost you a penny to do so.

 Many appliances use as much power when they are off.

 When turning off any electrical appliance, it doesn't actually turn off it only goes to standby or sleep mode, which still consumes an amount of energy.

-A plugged mobile phone charger will consume around 1 watt with no phone is plugged to it, while when plugged to a phone, it will consume around 4.5 watts.
+A plugged mobile phone charger will consume around 1 watt with no phone is plugged into it, while when plugged into a phone, it will consume around 4.5 watts.